-The casa_commands.log file is written by the pipeline to provide a list of the equivalent CASA task commands (as opposed to Pipeline tasks) used by the Pipeline to process a dataset.
-While this log cannot be used to create a CASA reduction script that is identical to the Pipeline processing, it provides executable CASA commands with the parameter settings used by the pipeline.
+The casa\commands.log file is written by the pipeline to provide a list of the equivalent CASA task commands (as opposed to Pipeline tasks) used by the Pipeline to process a dataset.
+While this log cannot be used to create a CASA reduction script that is identical to the Pipeline processing, it does provide the executable CASA commands with the parameter settings used by the pipeline.
 The log is commented to indicate which Pipeline stage the tasks were called from and why.
-The imaging commands given in this file can be easily modified to produce new imaging products with more finely tuned inputs (e.g. interactive masks and deeper cleaning thresholds).
+The imaging commands given in this file can be easily modified to produce new im thresholds). aging products with more finel y tuned inputs (e. g. interactive masks s and deeper cleaning